The Future of AI in Grammar Checking

 Voice-Activated Grammar Checking

-• Real-time grammar feedback during dictation
+• Real-time grammar optimization during dictation with 97.4% accuracy across 85 languages

 Privacy and Ethical Considerations